Marcos8060/Django-Project-Management-Website/readme.md

 ## Description

- A website that allows users to post projects and get reviews and ratings on their projects
+ A website that allows users to post projects and get reviews and ratings on their projects.
 ## Setup and Installation Requirements

 * Python version 3.8